deepblueness/Demo_test/README.md

 1. Clone the repo
 2. Bundle install in the project directory
+3. You might need to install the chrome driver: brew install chromedriver
-3. Run the tests by executing: bundle exec rspec job_page_spec.rb
+4. Run the tests by executing: bundle exec rspec job_page_spec.rb
-4. Enjoy yourself watching it run, getting greener by the second :)
+5. Enjoy yourself watching it run, getting greener by the second :)

 # What's inside